happywork/wordpress-login/README.md

 First backup your existing ```wordpress/wp-login.php``` file in your website folder and replace its content with the content of the [```wordpress/wp-login.php``` in this repo](https://github.com/global-input/wordpress-login/blob/master/wordpress/wp-login.php)

-### How it Works/Manual Editing file
+### How It Works/Manual Editing file
-If you prefer editing the file instead of overwriting it with the one from this repository, you follow the following steps.
+If you prefer editing the file instead of overwriting it with the one from this repository, you can follow the following steps.
-First backup your existing ```wordpress/wp-login.php``` file in your website folder and open the file ```wordpress/wp-login.php``` in your website with an editor.
+First backup your existing ```wordpress/wp-login.php``` file in your website folder and open the file ```wordpress/wp-login.php``` with an editor.

-And insert the following content somewhere in the file that is how file in this repository is created:
+And insert the following content somewhere in the file:

 ```
 <script src="https://cdn.rawgit.com/davidshimjs/qrcodejs/04f46c6a/qrcode.min.js">